 When a truck accident occurs, people often think of the injuries experienced by other motorists - and understandably so since a truck is so much larger and heavier than the average vehicle.
 But what about the injured truck driver?
 A serious accident can single-handedly end a driver’s career and leave them buried under medical bills and financial insecurity.

-Houston truck accident attorneys Neal Davis and Jed Silverman understand the challenges of the job and believe in giving truckers the respect and support they deserve.
+Houston truck accident attorney Neal Davis understands the challenges of the job and believes in giving truckers the respect and support they deserve.
 That’s why we offer injured truck drivers a free consultation and won’t take a penny from you unless we win your case - that’s our No Fee Unless We Win Guarantee.
 We will stand with you to help hold third-parties financially responsible for your injuries.